-Non-executive directors' fees were voluntarily suspended from payment since 1 April 2013 following a decision by the Board to assist in addressing cost pressures from unsuccessful wells.
-The fees will be reinstated as determined by the board.
+Non-executive directors' fees were voluntarily waived from payment from 1 April 2013 to 30 June 2014 following a decision by the Board to assist in addressing cost pressures.
+The fees were reinstated from 1 July 2014.

 Senior Executive Remuneration Policy